konradha/explore-ising-ml-model/README.md

   of M -- here, the particle number is not conserved so this is a little less visible)
 - elegant idea of using a "SLNN" (a single layer NN) to predict the model's phase -- the SLNN is a simple logistic regression and it works nicely on data which has positive magnetization!
+- SLNN args to activation function scale differently in this implementation -- might be due to other parameter samplers (maybe inherent in Pytorch as original work uses keras)
 - the straightforward idea to extend the ML model by a 2-unit hidden layer can immediately predict the nice properties of the Ising model
 - the graph on "inferred probabilities" is, at times, not reproducible -- we strongly depend on the seed but I wager